 Castlegar is situated at the confluence of the Kootenay and Columbia Rivers and has a strong historical connection to the Doukhobors, a pacifist religious sect that fled Russia in the early 20th century.
 You may learn more about their culture at the Doukhobor Discovery Centre, Zuckerberg Island Heritage Park and the Station Museum.

-Castlegar was awarded the Sculpture Capital of Canada designation in 2014.
+Castlegar was awarded the Sculpture Walk of Canada designation in 2014.
 Thirty incredible sculptures from artists across North America are installed and displayed throughout downtown.
 A must see!
-The Kootenay Gallery of Art and History is a public art gallery featuring established artists and the gift shop displays local artisan's work.
+The Kooenay Gallery of Art and History is a public art gallery featuring established artists and the gift shop displays local artisan's work.

 During the summer, Saturday mornings, the Farmers Market takes place at the Station Museum and offers a lively blend of vendors offering produce, arts & crafts and entertainment.
 Wednesday evenings, bring your lawn chair to Kinnaird Park for some great musical entertainment.